fernando-mashimo/back-end-projects/Project_07-Trybesmith/README.md

 For this project, you will develop a CRUD (Create, Read, Update, and Delete) of medieval items in the form of an API using TypeScript.

 You will create some endpoints that will read from and write to a database using Sequelize.

-Please read the README.md file of the project carefully for a detailed explanation of how to develop and submit your project.